 Members can play a game on the My Profile page that provides practice finding and correcting common second language errors.
 There are 1000 sentences in the database to practice with.
 To see a short video explaining how to use the Random Error Correction Game, click on the Help! button on the top menu.

+The Virtual Writing Tutor is an excellent choice for dyslexics.
 If you are dyslexic, you will want a second set of eyes to proofread your writing.
-A human writing tutor can often find errors that can seemed invisible when you do your own proofreading.
+A human writing tutor can often find errors that can seem invisible when you do your own proofreading.
 You may find that you omit words, miscopy quotations, and find yourself unable to catch errors on your own when there is time pressure.
 A grammar checker that can help spot agreement and spelling errors can be a great help.

 For highly advanced second language learners of English and native speakers attending a university, an English grammar checker that focuses on style and punctuation errors is probably your best choice.
 The problems you face include the overuse of the passive voice, run-on sentences, comma-splices, and dangling participles--among others.
 There are some good pro-version grammar checkers that can help with these problems.